bor0/gidti/manuscript/chapter2.md

 I>
 I> Set theory is a type of a formal system, which is the most common **foundation of mathematics**.
 It is a branch of mathematical logic that works with **sets**, which are collections of objects.

 Like in programming, building abstractions in mathematics is of equal importance.
 However, the best way to understand something is to get to the bottom of it.
 We'll start by working from the lowest level to the top.
-So we will start with the most basic object (the unordered collection) and work our way up to defining functions.
+We will start with the most basic object (the unordered collection) and work our way up to defining functions.
 Functions are an important core concept of Idris, however, as we will see in the theory that Idris relies on, functions are used as a primitive notion (an axiom) instead of being built on top of something else.

 I> ### Definition 7
 I>